calvinszeto/Manfred/README.md

 * Add body changes after each major event (High)

 ### The Game Engine
-* Add stat changes, stat requirements, and story level to the actions (High)
+* Add a level attribute to a save in the database
+* Remove the counts from the save in the database
+* Update the Action#setActionLocked to consider level and stat_requirements
+* Update Action#applyAction to use the new stat_changes attribute
 * Add the rest of the actions (High)
 * Add habitual events (Low)